Home Is a Foreign Place

 (American, born India 1937)

 Born in Aligarh, India, to a Muslim family, Zarina grew up aware of the political and religious struggles between her native country and neighboring Pakistan, a majority-Muslim state, which had gained its independence from the majority-Hindu India in 1947.
-Zarina, once explained: “This piece is my narrative of the house I was born in and left in my early twenties never to return.”1
+She left Aligarh in her early twenties and lived in Bangkok, Delhi, Paris, Bonn, Tokyo, Los Angeles, and Santa Cruz before settling in New York in 1976.
+In Home Is a Foreign Place, she reflects upon her faraway childhood home.
+“This piece is my narrative of the house I was born in and left in my early twenties never to return,” she once explained.1

-Home Is a Foreign Place consists of 36 woodblock prints, each of which presents a geometric, monochromatic design.
-To make these images, Zarina jotted down a list of Urdu words that she considered meaningful, such as “axis,” “distance,” “road,” and “wall.”
-She sent the list to a calligrapher in Pakistan, who wrote them in the traditional nastaliq script.
+Home Is a Foreign Place consists of 36 woodblock prints, each of which features a geometric, monochromatic design.
+To make these images, Zarina wrote a list of words that she considered meaningful, such as “axis,” “distance,” “road,” and “wall.”
+She sent the list to a calligrapher in Pakistan, who wrote them in the traditional nastaliq script used for manuscripts in her native Urdu language.
 Back in her New York studio, Zarina developed what she has described as “idea-images, which flowed from these words.”
-The resultant images serve as a visual vocabulary to express feelings of home, memory, and loss.
+The resulting images serve as a visual vocabulary expressing her feelings of home, memory, and loss.
 “I understood from a very early age that home is not necessarily a permanent place,” Zarina said.
 “It is an idea we carry with us wherever we go.
 We are our homes.”2

 A traditional form of calligraphy used mostly for Persian, Urdu, and Malay manuscripts.